-- 10 days to 2 weeks after a facelift: By the second week after facelift surgery, most women and men feel pretty good.
+By the second week after facelift surgery, most women and men feel pretty good.
 Frankly, many patients are surprised that the recovery after a facelift is not that uncomfortable.
-At this point, though, you may still have a small amount of bruising and swelling around the incision sites but many patients will return to work and going out in public, depending on their comfort level.
+At this point, you may still have a small amount of bruising and swelling around the incision sites.
+Still, many patients will return to work and go out in public, depending on their comfort level.
 Makeup and wearing your hair differently can minimize any signs of surgery.

-- 2 to 12 weeks after a facelift: You’ll continue to see improved results as the weeks pass and residual swelling gradually resolves.
-The point at which someone feels comfortable at a class reunion or wedding varies from person to person, but the facelift results will generally look very good after a month but even better after 3 months.
+You’ll continue to see improved results as the weeks pass and residual swelling gradually resolves.
+The point at which someone feels comfortable at a class reunion or wedding varies from person to person, but the facelift results will generally look very good after a month—they’ll look even better after 3 months.